arthurhohinng/Inwit/doc/BackendDocumentation.md

 ## accept_container.php:

 This function is called when the container is scanned after clicking the accept containers button in the restaurant status view.
-It updates the container status, and the transaction date and sets the recepient_id to null and order_id to null.
+It authenticates the user and updates the container status, and the transaction date and sets the recepient_id to null and order_id to null.
+It also sends an email to the restaurant owner.

 ## container_list_table.php:

 This creates a table in the WordPress admin view for the Container table.
 The table is located in the page for managing Container post types.
+Also replaces numeric values for restaurant ID and recipient ID with the restaurant’s name and the recipient username, respectively (retrieved from the database).
+Enables sorting by restaurant ID and date.

 ## manage_container.php: